DataRookies/DataRookiesLearningPortal/docs/Bonus 3: Mailing Lists and Podcasts.md

+---
+id: bonus3
-# Bonus 3: Mailing Lists and Podcasts
+title: "Bonus 3: Mailing Lists and Podcasts"
+---

 Here you can find links to Data Science related Mailing Lists and Podcasts.